Back To Search Results

 Prognosis

+Given the noninvasive nature of DCIS, metastases or death in women with DCIS who are treated are rare.[26]
+If untreated, however, DCIS usually transforms into invasive cancer that may be deadly.
 There is an excellent prognosis with a normal life expectancy for the vast majority of patients with DCIS who undergo treatment.
 However, there is still an increased breast cancer mortality with the diagnosis of DCIS.
-In a recent 2020 study published in JAMA Oncology of over 100,000 patients diagnosed with DCIS, the overall death rate from breast cancer at 20 years after diagnosis was 3.3%, a rate treble that of the general population.
+In a recent 2020 study published in JAMA Oncology of over 100,000 patients diagnosed with DCIS, the overall death rate from breast cancer 20 years after diagnosis was 3.3%, a rate treble that of the general population.
 That rate was the same with either breast conservation therapy or mastectomy.[27]
 Interestingly, the same study found the prevention of invasive in-breast recurrence with either radiotherapy or mastectomy did not reduce breast cancer-specific mortality.[27]

 Complications

+Complications vary in severity and frequency and can occur in all stages of treatment.
+Surgical complications include infection, hematoma, seroma, wound dehiscence, pain, lymphedema, pneumothorax (from wire placement), post-operative flap necrosis (skin flaps too thin), inadequate surgical margins requiring re-excision (skin flaps too thick or poor localization).
 Positive margins after breast conservation surgery have been reported to range from 20% to 70%.
-A 2016 study reviewed 567 cases to identify risk factors that lead to positive margins and found that the use of multiple localizing needles for large lesions, also known as bracketing, resulted in a 2 to 3 fold increased risk of positive margins.
+A 2016 study reviewed 567 cases to identify risk factors that lead to positive margins and found that using multiple localizing needles for large lesions, also known as bracketing, resulted in a 2 to 3-fold increased risk of positive margins.
 The study authors also concluded that intraoperative resection of additional margins during the index surgery resulted in decreased positive margins on final pathology.[19]
+Another surgical complication causing patient dissatisfaction is a poor cosmetic outcome.
+This can be addressed preemptively at the index surgery by utilizing oncoplastic techniques or afterward in an additional operation.
+Medical complications from hormone therapy with Tamoxifen include endometrial cancer, stroke, deep vein thrombosis, and pulmonary embolism.
+Complications from radiation therapy include skin and tissue changes (firmer, smaller, discoloration, etc.), fatigue, cough, shortness of breath, rib fractures, and very rarely, angiosarcoma and brachial plexopathy.

 Deterrence and Patient Education

 Understanding that increasing levels of exogenous estrogen increases the risk of breast cancer is important in patient education.
-Lifestyle and behavioral modifications such as stopping the use of postmenopausal hormones as well as alcohol use can decrease a woman's breast cancer risk.
+Lifestyle and behavioral modifications such as stopping the use of postmenopausal hormones, as well as alcohol use, can decrease a woman's breast cancer risk.

 Enhancing Healthcare Team Outcomes